gogins/csound-extended/README.md

     create a symbolic link to your ~/.local/share/common-lisp/source/ directory.

-2. The  silencio library and WebAssembly build of Csound are packaged in the csound-extended-wasm-version.zip archive released from this repository.

 You may also install locally by first building from sources, as described below.
 You may then install the software by running `sudo make install` in the build-linux directory.
 However, be warned that this installs the